vampyrofangclub/horrifiction/README.md

 }
 ```
 2) Example of using Any wrapper for returning different generic lambdas from function
-(note: It's currently only possible using one unique approach (type loopholes) which is used in this library)
+(note: it's currently only possible using one unique approach (type loopholes) which is used in this library)
 ```
 auto getFn(bool flag) {
   if (flag) {